 The purpose of this report is to accurately and transparently convey reports made to our office and their disposition.
 While we acknowledge that there may be an interest in the divulging of a more detailed narrative pertaining to these reports, our office also recognizes the magnitude of maintaining as much anonymity as possible with regard to potentially sensitive information.
 We recognize that this report cannot adequately reflect the experiences of parties both in regard to the Prohibited Conduct and their experience with our office.
-In June 2020, the Title IX Office became part of the Office of Institutional Diversity and Equity.
-This aligns with the aspirations in last year's report to be more aware of intersectionality in reporting, and to attend to broader trends related to campus climate.
-We hope to expand the scope of this report in future years to more fully discuss trends and campus climate indications as well as have a more detailed analysis of Complainant and Respondent roles on campus.

-Section 1: Academic Year 2019-20 - Title IX Office Update
+Section 1: Academic Year 2020-2021 - Title IX Office Update